Abandoned Cart Email (Architect)

 CAN-SPAM

-The Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act of 2003, a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to stop senders from emailing them, and spells out tough penalties for violations.
+The Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act of 2003, a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to opt out of receiving emails, and spells out tough penalties for violations.

 Contacts List

-You can send your email campaigns to a list of subscribers as well as to segments.
-You can create contact lists yourself and add subscribers manually or connect them to your signup forms, and they will be updated automatically.
+You can send your email campaigns to a list of subscribers or to segments.
+You can create contact lists yourself, add subscribers manually, or connect them to your signup forms; they will be updated automatically.

 Direct Complaint

-When a subscriber or ISP complains, they no longer want to receive email from you by emailing the reply-to or abuse@ addresses.
+When a subscriber or ISP complains, they no longer want to receive email from you; they reply to the reply-to or abuse@ addresses.
 It is generally best to unsubscribe them and let them know that they are unsubscribed.
 You should not ask them to stay a subscriber or do anything.

 DMARC

 Domain-based Message Authentication, Reporting, and Conformance standard.
-This has been developed to defend email users from receiving a large amount of spam and phishing messages.
+This has been developed to prevent email users from receiving a large amount of spam and phishing messages.

-A DMARC policy allows a sender to indicate that their emails are protected by SPF and/or DKIM and tells the receiver what to do if neither of those authentication methods passes—such as junk or reject the message.
+A DMARC policy allows a sender to indicate that their emails are protected by SPF and/or DKIM and specifies how the receiver should handle messages that fail both authentication methods, such as marking them as spam or rejecting them.
 DMARC removes the guesswork from the receiver's handling of these failed messages, limiting or eliminating the user's exposure to potentially fraudulent and harmful messages.

 Domain Authentication

-This shows mailbox providers that the third-party domain has your permission to send messages on your behalf, which gives the appearance of messages coming directly from your domain.
+This signals to mailbox providers that the third-party domain has your permission to send messages on your behalf, creating the appearance that messages are coming directly from your domain.

 Domain Keys Identified Mail (DKIM)

-An email authentication system that is designed to verify the DNS domain of the sender to prove message integrity.
+An email authentication system designed to verify the sender's DNS domain to prove message integrity.

 Domain Name System (DNS)